-An endodontist is a dental professional who focuses on the care and treatment of the dental pulp (the soft material at the center of the tooth that contains the nerves, blood vessels, and connective tissues).
-The main goal of an endodontist is to save a natural tooth from needing to be pulled out (extracted) as a result of infection or injury.
+An endodontist is a dental professional who focuses on the care and treatment of the dental pulp.
+This is the soft material at the center of the tooth that contains the nerves, blood vessels, and connective tissues.
+The goal of an endodontist is to save a tooth from being extracted as a result of infection or injury.

 If you hear someone mention a root canal, you may cringe at the thought of pain.
 When we hear root canal, our thoughts focus on saving a tooth.
 Root canals make up a considerable part of our regular treatments.
 Our team takes pride in offering painless treatments, and we feature some of the most advanced and innovative dental technologies in Hesperia, Victorville, and surrounding communities.